Niranjan-J/parallel-conjugate-gradient-method/README.md

 # Parallel-Computing-Project
-Parallel implementation of the iterative algorithm for conjugate gradient method.
+Parallel implementation of an iterative algorithm for conjugate gradient method.